opencog/pln/README.md

 --------

 PLN examples can be found under the [examples/pln](examples/pln) directory.
-In particular the following examples use the PLN module see
+In particular the following examples use the `pln` module

 * [examples/pln/ancestors](examples/pln/ancestors)